Food as Medicine: Let’s Eat The Indian Way!!

 When it comes to health, nothing can beat fresh food made in your own kitchen.
 No preservatives nor any artificial color or flavors.
 No synthetics, pure and if u are a health freak it can be organic also.

-In today’s article I would like to talk a little about the Indian Food System, it is a very unique and a health friendly cooking practice.
-Indian’s prefer cooking each meal fresh, right from chopping the vegetables (frozen vegetables are also preferred to be avoided).
+In today’s article I would like to talk a little about the Indian Food System, it is a very unique and health-friendly cooking practice.
+Indians prefer cooking each meal fresh, right from chopping the vegetables (frozen vegetables are also preferred to be avoided).

 The Joy of Walking